 Upon receipt of any request for reconsideration, the College from which the student was expelled shall immediately be provided a copy of the request, and the College President, or designee shall respond to the request in writing within ten (10) days of receipt of the request.
 The College President or designee's response shall be sent to the Chancellor with a copy to the student.
-The Board of Trustees should consider any request for receipt of the request by the Board of Trustees.
+The Board of Trustees should consider any request for reconsideration of any expulsion at any public meeting held within forty-five (45) days of receipt of the request by the Board of Trustees.